Skip to navigation [n]

 What the ANSI Specification is –

-Supported by specific icons that can be used for any products that meet the test and performance criteria as identified in the ANSI specification
+The ANSI Specification is a a series of basic flashlight tests and minimal performance criteria for general everyday flashlight use, as identified by and agreed to by the FSC.
+The specification is identified by specific icons that can be used for any products that meet the test and performance criteria as identified in the ANSI specification.

 What the ANSI Specification is NOT –